coenm/RepoM/docs/ActionList.md

 ## folder@1

-Action to create a folder (sub menu) in the context menu of the repository allowing you to order actions.
+Action to create a folder (sub menu) in the context menu of the repository allowing you to order actions. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionFolderV1.verified.md -->

-Custom properties:
+Action specific properties:

-- Name: The name of the item (required, string, evaulated)
-- Items: Array of subitems (required, array of actions)
+- `items`: Menu items. (required, evaluated, list`1) <!-- endInclude -->

 Example: